AureliusEth/BlueprintBank/README.md

-# Sui Asset Bank
+# Blueprint Bank

 ## Overview
-The **Sui Asset Bank** is a flexible, generic asset deposit and withdrawal system implemented in **Sui Move**.
+The **Blueprint Bank** is a flexible, generic asset deposit and withdrawal system implemented in **Sui Move**.
 It allows users to deposit any type of coin and receive a unique, non-transferable receipt NFT that can be used to withdraw the exact deposited amount.

 ## Features
 - Deposit any coin type (**SUI, USDC, custom tokens, etc.**)